Water Sports in Cancún

 3. Secure all cameras and gear onto your body so you don't drop anything onto the fragile reef.

 5. Don't feed any of the marine animals.

-6. Avoid applying sunblock or tanning lotion just before you visit the reef.
+6. Avoid applying sunblock, tanning lotion, or mosquito repellent just before you visit the reef.